-Finally, shipping costs: the amount a 3PL charges to ship an order from their fulfillment center to your customer’s doorstep.
+Finally, ecommerce shipping costs: the amount a 3PL charges to ship an order from their fulfillment center to your customer’s doorstep.
 Many 3PLs have relationships with major shipping carriers that allow them to pass volume discounts onto their clients.
 Shipping costs take a variety of factors into account, including shipping speed (such as 2-day shipping), shipping zones, and dimensional weight.

 ShipBob passes the (often discounted) cost of shipping from the carrier on to the client.

 “It makes it a lot easier to spend marketing dollars when we know exactly what shipping costs are going to be with ShipBob.”

 Greg MacDonald, CEO & Founder, Bathorium

 At first glance, self-fulfilling ecommerce orders or using a budget 3PL may seem like the most cost-savvy option, but there are expenses — both direct and indirect — that you can’t afford not to factor into your budget.
 Whether you choose to fulfill orders in-house or work with a traditional 3PL, there are a variety of considerations that can end up hurting your bottom line if your order fulfillment process isn’t optimized.

 Here are a few additional supply chain considerations that can hinder your growth: